 Environmental Challenges and Mitigation Strategies

-Despite its critical role in water security, desalination carries significant environmental burdens that must be addressed.
+Despite its critical role in water security, desalination carries significant environmental burdens that must be addressed to ensure sustainability.

 Energy Consumption and Greenhouse Gas Emissions